-The Master of Arts is a minimum 36-semester hour program.
-Students who complete 36 credits of MA coursework take a minimum of 16 months, or four terms, to complete the degree.
-Students who transfer in 12 credits from the Health Education Certificate, the Certificate in Leadership in Public Service, the Cannabis Studies Certificate, or from a combination of internal and external transfer credits, can complete the MA degree in 12 months or three terms.
-Students who transfer in 18 credits from one of the Graduate Certificates can complete the MA degree in 8 months, or two terms.
-Students in the Applied Nutrition and Dietetics major complete 47 credits of M.A. coursework and take a minimum of 20 months, or five terms, to complete the degree.
-The Master of Arts program allows students to exceed 36 or 47 credits with program approval in order to complete their program of study.
-The degree plan can be extended in increments of three credits to a maximum of 60 credits as approved by the program if determined to be academically appropriate by the student, his/her advisor, and the program director.
+The Master of Arts is a minimum 36-semester-hour program.
+Students who complete 36 credits of M.A. coursework take a minimum of 16 months, or four terms, to complete the degree.
+Students who transfer in 12 credits from the Health Education Certificate (internal transfer credits only), the Online Teaching and Learning Certificate, the Certificate in Leadership in Public Service, the Cannabis Studies Certificate, or from a combination of internal and external transfer credits, can complete the M.A. degree in 12 months or three terms.
+Students who transfer in 18 credits from one of the graduate certificates can complete the M.A. degree in eight months, or two terms.
+Students in the Applied Nutrition and Dietetics major complete 47 credits of M.A. coursework and take a minimum of five terms to complete the degree.
+Students in the Applied Nutrition and Dietetics major with a Specialization in Human Lactation Studies complete 62 credits of M.A. coursework which will take a minimum of seven terms to complete the degree.
+The Master of Arts program allows students to exceed 36 or 47 or 62 credits with program approval in order to complete their program of study.
+The degree plan can be extended in increments of three credits to a maximum of 64 credits as approved by the program if determined to be academically appropriate by the student, the student success coach, and the program director.